- About Us

 4. Make new friends: This is especially for women who move cities/countries post marriage.
 Take the effort to make some new friends – even if they are not your soulmates (yet), it helps to have someone to talk to, at work, in your neighbourhood – or if these don’t work for you, join an activity that interests you.
 You think you’ll never be that woman, but horror stories abound of women caught in new countries, abused and isolated.
 Even if your marriage is hunky-dory, depression is a real thing for a woman grappling with a number of unknowns.

-5. Stay in touch with your parents: This should not even need saying, but in a country where many families have the paraya dhan concept internalised, women are often discouraged from calling/visiting their parents post marriage.
+5. Stay in touch with your parents: This should not even need saying, but in a country where many families have the paraya dhan concept internalised, newly married women are often discouraged from calling/visiting their parents post marriage.
 Sometimes this is done obviously, sometimes subtly, in a kind of insinuation that your ‘new family’ ought to be more important.

 6. Put your feet up: A friend of mine was once chastised for putting her feet up at her in-laws’ place – literally.
 I don’t necessarily mean it literarily, but remember to put your feet up – sometimes we internalize the fiction that respect comes from running around like a chicken with no head.
 It doesn’t.
 You’re as entitled to rest as any other member of the family, which brings me to: